 Simon and The Astronauts

 Featuring Rachel Haden

-What started as an experimental studio collaboration is now gearing up for a new album release via Ring Records, and hopes for a future tour.
-Produced by Chris Pepper at Saltwell Studios, Simon & The Astronauts’ upcoming album sees four exciting new voices coming together to make something extraordinary and out of this world.
+What started as an experimental collaboration has become a full album release on Independent Los Angeles label Ring Records.
+Produced by Chris Pepper at Saltwell Studios, Simon and The Astronauts finds four exciting new voices coming together to create an extraordinary and out of this world listening experience.
 The quartet collectively states, “It’s the best thing we’ve ever done.“